programingship/pgist/README.rst

     pgist -l

-And list all contains private ones:
+And list all gists including private ones:

 ::